pry0cc/lazy/README.md

-# Axiom box: `pry0cc/basebox-1`
+# Axiom box: `pry0cc/lazy`
-Welcome to the first publicly available axiom box on github!
+Welcome to the second publicly available axiom box on github!

 ## Description
 This box is a fork of https://github.com/victoni/Bug-Bounty-Scripts/, this is a repo of Vict0ni's bug bounty emumeration scripts and some tooling that he uses, I thought it was a perfect example for what this does.